metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

 A CPI (Cross Program Invocation) is the interaction of one program invoking an instruction on another program.

 An example would be that I make a program and during this transaction I need to transfer an NFT or Asset during this transaction.
-Well my program can CPI call and ask the Token Metadata or Core programs to exectute the transfer instruction for me if I give it all the correct details.
+Well my program can CPI call and ask the Token Metadata or Core programs to execute the transfer instruction for me if I give it all the correct details.

 ## Using Metaplex Rust Transaction CPI Builders